 Real estate is transferred into trust by quit claim deed while the person is living.
 When the person dies real property is transferred by the successor trustee from the trust to persons who are living as directed in the trust.
-These documents are filed with the Hawaii Bureau of Conveyances.
+These documents are filed with the county recorder’s office.
 The successor trustee does not need letters testamentary or an order from the probate court.

 Quit Claim Deed Explained

 Quit claim deeds do not contain any implied warranties.
 The owner ‘quit claims’ whatever ownership interest he or she has along with any debt or loans secured by the property.
 The quit claim owner makes no promises and the property is taken ‘as is.’
-A quit claim is the easiest and cheapest way to transfer ownership of a timeshare into a trust.
+A quit claim is the easiest and cheapest way to transfer ownership of real property into a trust.

-The deed must be made part of the public record so the world knows there has been a change of title.
-The deed must be recorded the Bureau of Conveyances to put the world on notice of how the timeshare is titled or owned.
+The deed must be made part of the public record so the world knows there has been a change of ownership.
+The deed must be recorded in the county where the real property is located.

 Make it “Legal”

-The website, http://DeedandRecord.com, is an online service to prepare quit claim deeds for Hawaii timeshares into or out of trusts, remove former spouses and add or remove co-owners.
+The website, htto://DeedandRecord.com, is an online service to prepare quit claim deeds for real property transfers into or out of trusts, remove former spouses and add or remove co-owners.
 The Company records deeds it has prepared with the appropriate government agency.
 Deed and Record does not offer legal advice or services.